-In 1968, the electronic transfer of funds between banks was introduced by the Inter Bank Computer Bureau.
+In 1968, the electronic transfer of funds between payment service providers (PSP) was introduced by the Inter Bank Computer Bureau.
 In 1971 this organisation was renamed Bacs (Bankers Automated Clearing Services); later shortened to Bacs Limited in 1985.

 Throughout the eighties and nineties, Bacs invested heavily in new technologies that took full advantage of advances in processing power and software engineering.
 In 2002, this culminated in a step change in the delivery of Bacs services with the initial introduction of Bacstel-IP - a system which allows users to submit and monitor payments via the internet.